obetomuniz/tatooine/docs/recipes/simple/XML.md

 # RSS Recipes

-This recipe is demonstrating how to use Tatooine to crawling content from XML
+This recipe is demonstrating how to use Tatooine to crawling content from a XML source

 ## Newsfeed RSS

 In this example, we are fetching the data from a given RSS source.
-Note the we are using the explicit `contentType` flag to enable the JSDOM XML parsing mode.

 ```js
 // index.js